 This means that it is unlikely that tax will ever be levied on an individual’s income in Dubai.

-Dubai residents also enjoy tax-free rental income, no stamp duty, no tax on capital gains or inheritance.
+Dubai residents also enjoy the tax-free rental income, no stamp duty, no tax on capital gains or inheritance.

 However, just because you reside in Dubai, it doesn’t mean that you can enjoy a tax-free income.
 The main question is your tax residency.